-At the University of Windsor, Intune combined with Azure AD provides device and application management, corporate data protection, identity management and directory services.
+At the University of Windsor, Microsoft Intune combined with Entra ID provides device and application administration, corporate data protection, identity management and directory services.
+This article covers the following topics:

 Privacy